-You know the feeling: it’s reaching 31st December and everyone is talking about plans for the evening, it might be a house party, paying extortionate prices for club entry that you’re not really up for, or staying in to watch the telly.
+It tends to go like this: it’s reaching 31st December and everyone is talking about plans for the evening.
+Perhaps you’re going to a house party, paying extortionate prices for club entry that you’re not really up for, or staying in to watch the telly.
 Once the fireworks end it all feels hugely anticlimactic.

 As 12 o’clock looms the bands take a quick break and the countdown begins.

 The fireworks at midnight are the fourth of the night.
-Hogmanay doesn’t just have one set of fireworks; it has four.
-Each set increases in size from 9pm finishing in the spectacular as the bells strike 12.
+Yes, that’s right, Edinburgh’s Hogmanay doesn’t just have one set of fireworks; it has four.
+Each set of fireworks increases in size from 9pm finishing in the spectacular as the bells strike 12.

-In a first, Hogmanay of 2014 saw the castle lit up in different colours as the bells struck midnight.
+When I attended Hogmanay in 2014 the castle lit up in different colours as the bells struck midnight for the first time ever.
 The fireworks are choreographed to music and are in two locations: the castle and Calton Hill.
 They’re the most impressive I’ve ever seen and far better than those along the Thames in London.

-On New Year’s Day thousands of people fill the small town of South Queensbury just outside Edinburgh and take a dip in the Forth under the gaze of the iconic Forth bridges.
+On New Year’s Day at Hogmanay, 1000s of people fill the small town of South Queensbury just outside Edinburgh and take a dip in the Forth under the gaze of the iconic Forth bridges.

 Those taking part are paraded through the village to the sound of drums before throwing themselves into the chilly waters.